OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 #### B. createRollupPrepareCustomFeeTokenApprovalTransactionRequest

-This API gets related inputs and creates the transaction request to secure enough Allowance from the owner to the `RollupCreator` to spend `nativeToken` on the deployment process.
+This API gets related inputs and creates the transaction request to secure enough allowance from the owner to the `RollupCreator` to spend `nativeToken` on the deployment process.

 Example: